Perineal Massage Overview

 Is perineal massage safe?

 In most cases, perineal massage is considered to be safe.
 Even if you have a scar from a previous birth, it should be safe to massage the perineum.
+Talk to your healthcare professional, just to be sure.

 Is perineal effective for second pregnancies?